Climate-based broccoli planting guide for Mount Vernon, Washington

 Typical days to maturity 60–75

-Gardeners usually start indoors around February 3 and plant outdoors from about March 10.
+Broccoli is usually started indoors around February 3 and planted outdoors during the normal local window of March 10 to March 24.
 Most varieties need about 60–75 days to reach maturity once they are in the garden.

 Broccoli is usually an easy seasonal fit in Mount Vernon.
 The more useful question is how to turn that margin into better sizing, steadier growth, and a cleaner finish.